ARG-NCTU/jupyter-ros/README.md

     or
     # rosbag play -l /hosthome/arg-rosbags/subt/main_loop/subt_edgar_hires_2019-04-11-13-31-25.bag
 ```
-This will take a ~20 seconds to start.
+SubT log is 70G and will take a ~20 seconds to start.

 * Terminal 4:
 ```bash